Business Schools Archives

-Want to further your career opportunities in Spain?
-Our directory of expat-friendly business schools in Spain can help you choose your next career move:
+Want to further your career opportunities in France?
+Our directory of expat-friendly business schools in France can help you choose your next career move:

-The United International Business School is a global leader in providing business education.
-At their locations in Madrid and Barcelona, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
-So, make your career start brighter at the United International Business School.
+Icademie is a business and digital school based in Toulon and with other locations across France.
+The school specializes in a rich and varied e-learning platform that complements classes at the centers.
+This allows greater levels of accessibility to the school’s courses and programs.

-The United International Business School is a global leader in providing business education.
-At their locations in Madrid and Barcelona, they offer undergraduate, graduate and executive programs for tomorrow’s business leaders.
-So, make your career start brighter at the United International Business School.
+HEC Paris is a leading business school located in Paris.
+Since 1881, the school has been educating the brightest business minds from France and around the world.
+So, whether you want to study a masters, MBA or PhD program, HEC Paris has the course for you.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing